On certain root number $1$ cases of the cube sum problem: Introduction

 At first, let us consider the prime numbers.
 Then the cube sum property of primes is studied in congruence classes modulo $9$ and is governed by the so called Sylvester's conjecture \cite{syl} (cf. \cite{dv}).
 For a prime number $\ell$, it follows from \eqref{rootnumber} that the root number $w(\ell)=1$ if $\ell \equiv 1, 2 \text{ or } \ 5 \pmod 9$.
 Further, if $\ell \equiv 2 , 5 \pmod 9$, it was shown by P\'epin, Lucas and Sylvester \cite{syl} that $\ell$ can not be written as a sum of two rational cubes.
 However, the situation for a prime $\ell \equiv 1 \pmod 9$ is ambiguous and $r_{\operatorname{al}}(\ell)$ may be $0$ or a positive even integer (and there are examples of both).
 Villegas-Zagier \cite{rz} studied the case of a prime $\ell \equiv 1 \pmod 9$ and presented three different efficient methods to determine whether $L(E_{-432\ell^2}/\Q,s)$ vanishes at $s=1$ or not.
 Note that if $L(E_{-432\ell^2}/\Q,s)$ vanishes at $s=1$, to conclude $r_{\operatorname{al}}(\ell)>0$, one needs to invoke the BSD conjecture, which is wide open for $r_{\operatorname{an}}(\ell) \geq 2$.
 Note that using binary cubic forms, it was shown in \cite{jms2} that there are infinitely many primes $\ell \equiv 1 \pmod 9$ such that $\ell$ is a cube sum i.e. $r_{\operatorname{al}}(\ell) >0$, although the set of such primes is not explicit there.

-More generally, when we have an infinite family $\mathcal F$ of (cube-free) integers, such that the global root number every $n \in E_{-432n^2}$ is $1$ for every $n \in \mathcal F$ and $ \mathcal F$ contains both cube sum and non-cube sum integers, it would be useful to have explicit criteria for verifying whether a given $n \in \mathcal F$ is a cube sum or not.
-Note that the elliptic curve $E_{-432n^2}$ has additive reduction at the prime $3$ for any $n$ and further, if (i) $3\mid n$, (ii) the root number $w(n)$ is $ 1$ for every $n \in \mathcal F$ and (iii) $\mathcal F$ contains integers $n$ such that rank of $E_{-432n^2}(\Q)$ is positive (respectively zero), then cube sum problem for such a family $\mathcal F$ does not seem to be discussed in the literature (also see Remark \ref{lastrem}).
+More generally, when we have an infinite family $\mathcal F$ of (cube-free) integers, such that $ E_{-432n^2}$ has global root number equal to $1$ for every $n \in \mathcal F$ and $ \mathcal F$ contains both cube sum and non-cube sum integers, it would be useful to have explicit criteria for verifying whether a given $n \in \mathcal F$ is a cube sum or not.
+Note that the elliptic curve $E_{-432n^2}$ has additive reduction at the prime $3$ for any $n$ and further, if (i) $3\mid n$, (ii) the root number $w(n)$ is $ 1$ for every $n \in \mathcal F$ and (iii) $\mathcal F$ contains integers $n$ such that rank of $E_{-432n^2}(\Q)$ is positive (respectively zero), then cube sum problem for such a family $\mathcal F$ does not seem to be discussed in the literature.

 In the main results of this article (Theorem \hyperlink{thm:A}{A} and Corollary \hyperlink{thm:B}{B}), we discuss a necessary condition for an integer of the form $3\ell$ or $3\ell^2$, where $\ell $ is a prime varying in certain congruence class modulo $ 9$ to be a cube sum, in terms of the $2$-part and $3$-part of the ideal class group of a certain cubic number field.
 As a by-product, the criterion gives us an estimate of the density of non-cube sum integers in the family.
 We fix some notation before stating the result.